 Who is at risk of bot attacks?

 Businesses of all sizes, from small startups to large corporations, are vulnerable to bot attacks due to their online presence.
-Any entity with a digital footprint, regardless of its scale or industry, is at risk, as bots indiscriminately target websites, services, and online platforms for malicious purposes.
+Any entity with a digital footprint, regardless of its scale or industry, is at risk since bots indiscriminately target websites, services, and online platforms for malicious purposes.

-Several industries are at elevated risk of a bot attack.
-Including:
+However, several industries are at elevated risk of a bot attack, including:

-• Financial Institutions: Highly targeted for credential stuffing and fraud due to the direct access to monetary assets.
+- Financial institutions are highly targeted for credential stuffing and fraud due to the direct access to monetary assets.

-• Fintech: At risk of sophisticated bot attacks aiming to compromise user accounts and disrupt services.
+- Fintechs are at risk of sophisticated bot attacks that aim to compromise user accounts and disrupt services.

-• Online Gaming & Gambling: Targeted by bots for creating fake accounts, cheating, and phishing scams.
+- Online gaming and gambling are targeted by bots to creating fake accounts, and for cheating and phishing scams.

-• Cryptocurrency: Faces automated attacks seeking to exploit wallet vulnerabilities and manipulate market prices.
+- Cryptocurrencies face automated attacks that seek to exploit wallet vulnerabilities and manipulate market prices.

 How common are bot attacks?

-Bot attacks have become incredibly prevalent in the digital landscape, with a Security Week report estimating that 73% of all internet traffic in Q3, 2023 consisted of bad bots and related fraudulent activities.
-This surge in bot activity is further underscored by the dramatic increase in attacks, growing by 155% between 2021 and 2022, highlighting the escalating challenge that businesses and online platforms face in mitigating these threats.
+Bot attacks have become incredibly prevalent in the digital landscape.
+A Security Week report estimates that 73% of all Internet traffic in Q3 2023 consisted of bad bots and related fraudulent activities.
+This surge in bot activity is further underscored by the dramatic increase in attacks, which grew 155% between 2021 and 2022, highlighting the escalating challenge that businesses and online platforms face in mitigating these threats.

 The types of bot attacks businesses need to know